robbertvdzon/sample-generated-ai-project/generated/docs/documentation.md

-## summary
+## Summary
-This application provides a web page for managing users
+This application provides a web page for managing users.

+## Listing Users
+To list all users, visit the main page where all stored usernames are displayed.

-## listing users
+## Adding Users
-todo: add documentation on how to list
+To add a new user, fill in the username in the input field on the main page and click 'Add User'.

-## adding users
+## Downloading Contacts
-todo: add documentation on how to add new users
+To download the list of contacts as a CSV file, click the 'Download Contacts as CSV' button on the main page.
+The downloaded file will be named 'contactdatabase.csv'.